shyampurk/kitchen-tracker/HwBuildAndInstall.md

 		- Launch the HMComAssistant.exe form the downloaded folder on your PC
 		- Select the COM Port on the HMComAssistant
 		- On HMComAssistant click Open Port
-		- Enter AT command on the text box and Click SEND button
+		- Enter AT command 'AT' on the text box and Click SEND button
 		- If HM-10 responds with OK then module connection is made correctly, if not check the connections made.
-		- To pull the module to upgrading mode, Send AT+SBLUP commad.
+		- To pull the module to upgrading mode, Send 'AT+SBLUP' commad.
 		- If module responds with OK+SBLUP, then we are ready to upgrade the firmware.

 Step 4 : Update firmware as follows